 Before they leave, their doctors will make sure that their lungs are clear and that they've started a diet with digestive enzymes and vitamins that will help them to gain weight normally.
 Afterward, they'll probably see their doctor for follow-up visits at least once every 1 to 3 months.

 A new treatment for CF, which is still being researched, is an inhaled spray containing normal copies of the CF gene.
 These normal genes deliver the correct copy of the CF gene into the lungs of CF patients.
 Since 1993, more than 100 CF patients have been treated with CF gene therapy, and test trials are underway in at least nine different U.S. medical centers and other centers around the world.
-Another new therapy, called protein repair therapy, aims at repairing the defective CFTR protein.
-Numerous medications, including a spice called curcumin, are also being tested.
+Another new therapy, called protein repair therapy, aims to repair the defective CFTR protein.
+Numerous medicines, including a spice called curcumin, are also being tested.

 Caring for a child with CF can be tough at times, but parents need not feel alone.
 Doctors can usually refer them to a local support group linked to the Cystic Fibrosis Foundation.